CKCE-FM

 CKCE-FM (101.5 FM, 101.5 Today Radio) is a radio station in Calgary.
-Owned by the Jim Pattison Group, it broadcasts a hot adult contemporary format.
+Owned by the Jim Pattison Group, it broadcasts a hot adult contemporary format with some segments of hot talk and listener interaction.

 CKCE's studios are located on 58th Avenue Southwest in Calgary, while its transmitter is located on Patina Hill Drive Southwest in the Prominence Point neighbourhood in western Calgary.

 As of Winter 2020, CKCE is the third-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.